 - If infectious, frequently polymicrobial.
 Leading pathogens:

-- Pathogenic role of enterococci and anaerobes are otherwise not well defined and empirical coverage not usually required.
+- The pathogenic role of enterococci and anaerobes is not well defined, and empirical coverage is not usually required.